AdobeDocs/journey-optimizer-b2b.en/help/user/content/ai-assistant-emails.md

 ### Full email generation

-The following steps describe the task sequence for using the AI Assistant to refine an existing email template:
+The following steps describe the task sequence for using AI Assistant to refine an existing email template:

 1. Create an email from an Account Journey and click **[!UICONTROL Open Email Designer]** or **[!UICONTROL Add Email Content]**.